DavidLazarescu/DavidLazarescu/README.md

 ### <p align="left">Hey, welcome to my profile.</p>

+- 🔨 I'm doing full stack application development
 - 🔭 I’m currently working with C++ and C#
-- 🤔 I'm planning on getting into app-development, cryptography and blockchains.
+- 🤔 I'm planning on getting into cryptography and blockchain-development.
 - 👯 I’m also interested in networking and making contacts in my field.
-- 💬 Ask me about anything, im here to help out or talk.
+- 💬 Ask me about anything, im here to help out and talk.

 ##